hicolour/trulyergonomic/README.md

 # trulyergonomic

+TEC to OEM PBT keycaps profile

-E - R4
+* E - R4
-D - R3
+* D - R3
-C - R2
+* C - R2
-B - R1
+* B - R1
-A -
+* A -

-Some keycaps packages may have flat letterkeycaps profile
+Some keycaps packages may have flat letter keycaps profile